AnastasiaSee/AnastasiaSee/README.md

 👋 Hi, I’m Anastasia Ermolova - @AnastasiaSee

-I am a dedicated Data Analyst with a strong foundation in product management, combined with 10 years of international experience in Chemical Engineering, Project Management, and Business Development in the Petrochemical and Chemical industry.
-My expertise in extracting actionable insights from complex data sets has led to increase in operational efficiency and % reduction in costs in previous high-tech projects.
+IDedicated professional with over 2 years of experience in Data Analytics and Machine Learning, combined with 10 years of international expertise in Chemical Engineering, Project Management, Business Development within the Petrochemical and Chemical industries.
+My expertise in extracting actionable insights from complex data sets has led to increase in operational efficiency and reduction in costs in previous high-tech projects.
+Proficient in Python, SQL, Power BI.

 I am currently seeking opportunities to further develop my skills in Data Science.